sloancinkle/shuffleboard/README.md

 ### Resume vs. Reset
 * RESUME: Returns you to the current game without changes.
-* RESET: If you change a setting that affects gameplay (Table Length, Puck Size, Rules), the button will change to RESET.
-Clicking this will apply changes and start a new match.
+* RESET: If you change a setting that affects gameplay (table length, puck size, score goal, or hanging points), the button will change to RESET.
+Clicking this will apply changes and start a new game by resetting the puck positions and scoreboard.

 ---